 To disable this behaviour, put AppArmor's ntpd profile into complain mode, which will log attempts by ntpd to open the serial port, but will not disallow it.
 An AppArmor profile can be put into complain mode by using the aa-complain command. aa-complain should have been installed by the Ubuntu extras script, but if it is not installed on the machine, you can do so by typing the following:

 sudo apt-get install apparmor-utils

-To put the ntpd program into complain mode, run the following command:
+To put the chronyd program into complain mode, run the following command:

 '''

+sudo aa-complain /usr/sbin/chronyd

-sudo aa-complain /usr/sbin/ntpd
+sudo aa-complain /usr/sbin/gpsd

 '''

 7.10 Timezone